ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 Follow these steps so that when you open a YouTube / YT Music / Reddit link it will open in the ReVanced Extended app instead of the official app.

 > If you are using MIUI, you may need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
-After you install it, open it and tap on Manage applications.
+After you install it, open it and tap on "Manage applications".
 Then continue with the steps below.

 1. Go to the App info of the unpatched YouTube / YT Music / Reddit app and tap on "Set as default" / "Open by default" > Open supported links, **Off**.